 Don’t forget, you don’t need to make phone calls to your travel providers — our research team has compiled a giant database of company contacts just for you.

 - Resist the urge to prematurely cancel your trip right now!

 Unfortunately, a trend is developing with the cases coming into the Elliott Advocacy helpline.
 Each new announcement of coronavirus waivers results in a wave of requests by disgruntled travelers.
-These travelers canceled their trips just before the particular travel provider announced the current waiver — and the consumers want a goodwill gesture.
+These travelers canceled their trips just before the particular provider announced the waiver — and the consumers want a goodwill gesture.
 With the current state of the travel industry, goodwill gestures are going to be more difficult than ever to snag.
-Remember, if no coronavirus cancellation waiver is in place on the day you cancel, you won’t be eligible for future waivers.
+Remember, if no coronavirus cancellation waiver exists on the day you cancel, you won’t be eligible for future waivers.
 If one is announced the day after your cancellation, you won’t qualify for that benefit.
 You can avoid this fate by resisting the urge to cancel your future travel plans right now.
 Unless you’re scheduled for travel in the next week and you’re entitled to a travel waiver, please stand by.

 - You could miss a great trip

 Let’s all hope for the best.
 Remember the Elliott Advocacy team is always here to help.
 But please help us help you.
-Check your travel provider’s waiver policy and don’t let your own coronavirus panic lead you to preemptively cancel your travel plans.
+Check your travel provider’s waiver policy and don’t let your own coronavirus panic lead you to preemptively cancel your plans.

 Stay safe everyone!
 (Michelle Couch-Friedman, Elliott Advocacy)